Naqshbandiya Foundation for Islamic Education

 https://www.dailymotion.com/video/x2m7x5g

-DR.Iqbal Mujaddidi -
+Dr.Iqbal Mujaddidi -

 Donation of Books Ceremony at Punjab University